 One of the highlights from our time in Nicaragua was trekking/ hiking El Hoyo, a volcano just outside Leon.
 We completed the trek with Quetzaltrekkers who are a locally based charity that assist children with education.

-The El Hoyo hike takes two days and involves overnight camping on the side of a kind of active volcano.
+The El Hoyo hike takes two days and includes overnight camping on the side of a kind of El Hoyo which is an active volcano.
 Food and water is provided as part of the hike along with all the equipment that you need.
 Be warned though you will likely be carrying about 15kg in you backpack when you set off.

-The cost of the trek with Quetzaltrekkers was $60USD per person, a pretty fair price considering and we added on volcano boarding for an extra $9USD per person and profits go to charity.
+The cost of the trek with Quetzaltrekkers was $60USD per person, a pretty fair price and we added on volcano boarding for an extra $9USD per person.
+All the profits go to charity which was a bonus.

 Early in the morning we heading to QT’s office in Leon for breakfast and to pick up our share of the supplies for the hike.
-After breakfast we headed off in the back of a pick up truck to the start point.
+After breakfast we headed off in the back of a pick up truck to the start of the track.
 The track starts at the Rangers Station located between Cerro Negro and Las Pilas.

-After a quick snack at the rangers station and a much needed shower we started our hike.
-The first hour is uphill was on a very steep incline.
+After volcano boarding we had a quick snack at the rangers station and a much needed shower.
+The first hour is uphill on a very steep incline.
 This was the hardest part of the whole trek but we were treated to awesome views of Cerro Negro and the valley below.
 Once the trek started to level off we stopped for lunch which was welcomed by all.

-After lunch, it was only about 2 hours to base camp.
-This was a gentle hike across the landscape with views of the surrounding volcanos.
+After lunch, it was only another 2 hours to base camp.
+This was a gentle hike across the landscape with views of the surrounding volcano’s.
 There is some up hill parts but nothing compared to the start.
 About 30 mins from base camp we gathered firewood for dinner and breakfast.

-Base camp for the night is about 20/30 mins from the summit of El Hoyo and offers specular views of Volcano Momotombo, Lake Managua and the surrounding area and once sun had set we could see the lights of Managua in the distance.
+Base camp for the night is about 20/30 mins from the summit of El Hoyo and offers spectacular views of the active volcano Momotombo, Lake Managua and the surrounding area and once sun had set we could see the lights of Managua in the distance.